|This beauty is already saving her eyes from one risk–the damaging UVA and UVB rays.|

 Everyone is guilty of touching their eyes whether wiping an inner crust from the eye or itching.
 The problem is the fingers introduce tons of bacteria into the eye from all that you touch.
 Bacteria delivery is bad, but the amount of pressure you use is also something you should be concerned about.
 Often, we touch or rub our eyes without thinking of how hard we might be rubbing, which could cause broken blood vessels.

-Eye Drops Also Can Play a Role in the Mistakes You Make With Your Eyes
+Eye Drops Also Can Play a Role

 Look for the expiration date before you put any drops in your eye.
 The dates are printed for your safety.
 Using an eye product even shortly after it expires can be dangerous because the formula is now unstable.